Ephemeral Oscillons in Scalar-Tensor Theories: The Higgs-like case: Inflation in Einstein-Cartan scalar-tensor theories

 with the background field $\bar{\phi}$, and consequently the effective mass $V_{,\phi\phi}$ evolving over time.
 Depending on the average field amplitude within the potential \eqref{eq:canonical-field-potential}, we can distinguish three distinct regimes: \begin{itemize} \item \textit{\underline{Tachyonic region} } (${ |\phi|>\phi_i}$): For field values in this range, the second derivative of the potential \eqref{eq:canonical-field-potential} becomes negative, triggering a tachyonic instability in Eq.~\eqref{eq:KG-Fourier} and the exponential growth of long-wavelength fluctuations with $ \textbf{k}^2<a^2|V_{,\phi\phi}|$.
 The maximum momentum subject to tachyonic amplification is determined by the minimum of the second derivative of the potential, ${\rm min}\{V_{,\phi\phi}\}$, which occurs at a parametrically fixed value

 \item \textit{\underline{Quadratic region}} (${\phi_c<|\phi|<\phi_i}$): For field values between the inflection point and the crossover scale, the potential \eqref{eq:canonical-field-potential} behaves, at leading order, as a quadratic potential.
 In this regime, Eq.~\eqref{eq:KG-Fourier} reduces to the equation of motion of a damped harmonic oscillator with effective mass $M$.
 As a result, particle production is significantly suppressed. \item \textit{\underline{Quartic region} (${|\phi|<\phi_c}$):} At small field values, the model effectively reduces to a $\phi^4$ theory, resulting in particle production through parametric self-resonance \cite{Lozanov:2016hid,Lozanov:2017hjm}.
 The efficiency of this heating mechanism is nonetheless significantly weaker than the tachyonic amplification at larger field amplitudes. \end{itemize} The actual post-inflationary dynamics of the system will strongly depend on the interplay and timing of these regimes, with the metric and Palatini scenarios studied in Refs.~\cite{Garcia-Bellido:2008ycs,Bezrukov:2008ut,Bezrukov:2014ipa,Rubio:2015zia,Repond:2016sol,DeCross:2015uza,DeCross:2016fdz,DeCross:2016cbs,Ema:2016dny,Sfakianakis:2018lzf} and \cite{Rubio:2019ypq,Dux:2022kuk} respectively as limiting cases.
 As shown in \cite{Piani:2023aof}, oscillons successfully form if the following two conditions are satisfied: \begin{enumerate} \item There is a sufficient separation between the inflaton amplitude at the onset of preheating $\phi_{\rm end}$ and the inflection point $\phi_i$, \item The crossover scale $\phi_c$ is much smaller than the typical oscillation amplitude of the inflaton at the end of inflation. \end{enumerate} Similarly to the Palatini scenario studied in \cite{Rubio:2019ypq,Dux:2022kuk}, the first condition allows the field to re-enter the tachyonic region for several semi-oscillations.
 This leads to multiple consecutive periods of instability where sub-horizon inflaton modes below the maximum unstable momentum $|\textbf{k}|<|\textbf{k}_{\rm max}|$ grow exponentially.
 Depending on the specific parameter choice, these consecutive instabilities can cause some of the modes to grow and reach a non-linear regime, where their energy becomes comparable to that of the background, eventually causing backreaction and the fragmentation of the condensate.
 If the second condition is also satisfied, the resulting fragments can cluster and form oscillons, without the quartic self-interaction at small field values being relevant enough to spoil their formation.
+Nonetheless, as we will show in what follows, this interaction at the bottom of the potential can play a relevant role once the oscillons have formed, modifying the overall dynamics and lifetime.